fluent/fluent-bit-docs/administration/configuring-fluent-bit/configuration-file.md

 ### Example

-The following is an example of an _FILTER_ section:
+The following is an example of a _FILTER_ section:

 ```python
 [FILTER]